Wasid-Khan/Apricart-E-commerce-Solution/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the project’s coding standards and includes appropriate tests.

 ### Contact
-For any inquiries or support, please contact my [email address here!](wakhan.msis23seecs@seecs.edu.pk).
+For any inquiries or support, please contact my (wakhan.msis23seecs@seecs.edu.pk).